 Since 1999, Nielsen has conducted the Harris Poll Reputation Quotient (RQ), which measures the reputation of America’s most visible companies as they are perceived by consumers.
 Consumers are asked to identify and rate the nation’s most visible companies based on their image, good or bad.

-This year’s RQ reveals a number of important reputation trends, including a shift in trust for technology and finance companies, an overall improvement in corporate reputation, and a continued emphasis on maintaining a strong reputation for companies.
+This year’s RQ reveals a number of important trends, including a shift in trust for technology and finance companies, an overall improvement in corporate reputation, and a continued emphasis on maintaining a strong company reputation.

 The 2014 Harris Poll Reputation Quotient (RQ) Rankings

 How do high profile companies measure up?
 These are the companies with the top ten best (and worst) reputations in 2014:

 Companies with the worst reputation:

 - Sprint Corporation